openworm/org.geppetto.docs/source/build.md

 ```
 In the examples above we are using DOM elements provided by geppetto by default for conveniency - but nothing stops you from adding your own dom elements with jQuery (or vanilla js) from your component initialization file and then adding components wherever you want.
 If a DOM element is not specified the component will be added in a floating window (also known as a "Geppetto widget").

+*NOTE*: Since Geppetto exposes a dependency to [react.js](https://reactjs.org/) (much of its internals use this framework), if you want you can use React to define your custom components or even just to instantiate Geppetto components from a simple react render method.
+Just require react and react-dom at the top of your ComponentsInitialization.js.

 Once you have created your own extension, you need to tell geppetto to use it instead of using the default one.
 This is very simple and achieved by editing the [GeppettoConfiguration.json](https://github.com/openworm/org.geppetto.frontend/blob/master/src/main/webapp/GeppettoConfiguration.json) file located in the same webapp folder.

 Assuming your extension repo/folder is named "geppetto-custom-extension" and you js entry point file is called ComponentsInitialization.js and your css is called theme.css, the GeppettoConfiguration.json should look like this: